astropy/astropy/docs/stats/lombscargle.rst

 Keep in mind that the false alarm probability is not related to whether the highest peak is the *correct* peak, but rather is the probability that the peak may have arisen by chance in the absence of a signal.
+For a detailed discussion of caveats to keep in mind when employing false alarm estimates, see [11]_.

 Periodogram Algorithms
 ======================